onaluf/RacerJsTurboChallenge/README.md

 RacerJsTurboChallenge
 =====================

-RacerJS Turbo Challenge is my January entry for One Game a Month 2013 (http://onegameamonth.com).
+RacerJS Turbo Challenge is my January entry for One Game a Month 2013.

-If you want to follow my progress or see my other games you can follow me on twitter at @SelimArsever or on my web site http://selim.arsever.ch/onegameamonth/
+You can play it at http://8bitentropy.com/racer/